Conveyancing for New Builds

 2. Find A Experienced and Qualified Conveyancer

 As with any conveyancing process, it’s important to compare quotes to find the perfect solicitor or conveyancer for you.
 During your search, you’ll want to find someone who specialises in new build developments and the complexities of the tasks at hand.
 Due to the additional work required, you’ll notice that conveyancers charge more for new build properties so comparing quotes is the best way to begin.

 It’s recommended to hire a conveyancer as it’s much easier to get through the legal requirements with a trained and experienced professional.
 This is especially so when you consider the strict time constraints you’re under with a new build property.
 Many solicitors believe that the conveyancing process for new developments is much more complex and so the more help you have the better.
 It's also important to ensure you instruct a professional who can highlight any restrictive covenants on the property before you commit to the purchase.

 3. The Conveyancing Searches

 The conveyancing searches will provide you with as much information about the property as possible.
 They'll also help you determine whether it's worth the asking price making, it a worthy investment.
 They also ensure that the developer is constructing the property legally.
-Your conveyancer will also look at planning permission and building regulations as well as any warranty schemes and information about the management company.
+Your conveyancer will also look at planning permission and building regulations as well as any new home warranty schemes and information about the management company.

 4. Securing Your Mortgage and Paying the Deposit

 It’s important to keep in mind the expiry date of your mortgage offer.
 Most mortgage in principle offers expire after 6 months and so it should be long enough for you to get to your completion date.
 However, if construction of the property is delayed beyond the offer expiry date, then you will need to obtain an extension or a new mortgage offer.

 5. Exchange of Contracts